dberzano/dberzano.github.io/alice/alibuild/index.md

 Enters the environment of the just-generated AliPhysics build.
-As we have already pointed out, the use of `-z` while building this version is what appended `latest-ali-master` to the name in a way that we can identify it.
+As we have already pointed out, the use of `-z` while building this version is what appended `latest-ali-master-release` to the name in a way that we can identify it.

 Note that `alienv enter` works the same way as the `alienv` script found on
 CVMFS: it will open a new shell, with the correct environment for executing